MSI High Power matches are designed to be friendly and welcome the new participants. We offer the new shooter help and guidance in getting started.

 Shooting Mat: A shooting mat is desirable to provide protection from moisture and dirt.
 Mats may be borrowed from the MSI clubhouse.

 Sling: The shooting sling is helpful in steadying the positions and controlling recoil.
 The sling may be used in any position except standing.

-Spotting Scope: A spotting scope or a substitute optical device is important for scoring and observing the placement of shot spotters on the target.
-The beginning shooter will benefit from the use of about any telescope which gives an erect image.
-The most suitable spotting scopes, however, have a magnification of from 20 to 25 power and an objective lens at least 50 mm in diameter.
+Spotting Scope (with tripod or stand): A spotting scope is useful for scoring and observing the placement of shots on the target.
+The most suitable spotting scopes have a magnification of from 20 to 25 power and an objective lens at least 50 mm in diameter.
 Eyepieces angled at 45 to 90 degrees are convenient for using the scope without disturbing the shooting position.

 Shooting Coat: The shooting coat is equipped with elbow, shoulder and sling pads which contribute to the shooter’s comfort.
 Since there are several styles of shooting coats of varying cost, the shooter is advised to try out several types before making an investment.

 Shooting Glove: The shooting glove’s primary function is to protect the forward hand from the pressure of the sling.
 Any heavy glove will serve the purpose until the shooter makes a final choice among several shooting gloves available.

 Sight Blackener: The shooter using an exposed front sight such as the blade found on the service rifle may desire some means of blackening the sight.
 A carbide lamp will do this job or a commercial sight black sold in spray cans can be used.